guyhoulsby/HyperDrive/README.md

 Documentation of HyperDrive can be found in "HyperDrive documentation.pdf".
 Whilst I attempt to keep this up-to-date, sometimes it lags behind the code development.

-A number of simple models are also now available on this site.
+A number of simple models are available in the "Models" folder.
+See the README files in each folder for a brief explanation.

 For more information on hyperplasticity see hyperplasticity.wordpress.com